Business planning and strategic decision-making

 A highly interactive one-day course involving practical exercises, role play and case studies.

-The course can be tailored to include any specialist topics such as advanced telephone skills, dealing with complaints, internal planning, etc, according to organisational need or the skill level of the participants.
+This business planning and strategic decision-making course can be tailored to include any specialist topics such as advanced telephone skills, dealing with complaints, internal planning, etc, according to organisational need or the skill level of the participants.

 The expert trainer